What is differential geometry: curves and surfaces: Semisolutions

-\parit{Direct solution.} We will assume that the curvature does not vanish at $p$, the remaining case is simpler.
-We may assume that $\gamma$ is a unit-speed curve and $p=\gamma(0)$.
-Further, we may assume that be the center of curvature of $\gamma$ at $p$ is the origin; in other words, $\kur(0)\cdot\gamma(0)+ \norm(0)=0$.
+\parit{Computational solution.} We will assume that the curvature does not vanish at $p$, the remaining case is simpler.
+We may assume that $\gamma$ is unit-speed, $p=\gamma(0)$, and the center of curvature of $\gamma$ at $p$ is the origin; in other words, $\kur(0)\cdot\gamma(0)+ \norm(0)=0$.